dynapsys/dynahost/README.md

   - Locally-trusted certificates using mkcert
   - Public certificates using Let's Encrypt (certbot)
 - Get suggestions for configuring local domains on your router (dnsmasq) for HTTPS on your LAN.
+- Bridge Docker/Podman Compose services into the LAN using alias IPs so other devices can connect directly.

+## Where this helps

+- Prototyping microservices reachable from other devices in the office/home LAN without changing router config.
+- QA and demos: give each service its own IP and test HTTP/HTTPS from phones, TVs, laptops.
+- Edge and lab setups where DNS is limited; use ARP visibility + local router dnsmasq snippets.
+- Junior developers and DevOps can quickly test HTTPS with self-signed or mkcert certs.

+> Tip for juniors: start with `--https self-signed` in a test LAN, then switch to mkcert for trusted local certs.

 ## Requirements